Approach Prayer With Confidence And Thanksgiving

 Prayer is an essential component to our relationship with God.
 We offer prayers for those who are sick or in need of help and prayers of thanksgiving for our blessings.
 Prayer is also a time for us to be quiet and listen for the gentle voice of God.
 The Psalmist tells us in Psalm 46:10, “Be still and know that I am God.”
-Todd Shupe has decided to focus on this scripture while waiting for God’s gentle whisper.
+We all would be wise to focus on this promise while we wait on the Lord.”

 Good works are how we show Christian love to others.
 However, our works should flow naturally as a result of our love for Christ and our desire to share His love.
 Ephesians 2:8-9, teaches us, “8 For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— 9 not by works, so that no one can boast.”

-According to Todd Shupe, it is important at this point to note that we follow God.
-God does not follow us and this fact provides the opportunity to tell the story of God leading His people in Exodus 13:21-22.
+It is important at this point to note that we follow God.
+God does not follow us, and this fact provides the opportunity to tell the story of God leading His people in Exodus 13:21-22.
 “By day the Lord went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.”

 He will most certainly listen and respond to your prayers.
 We must be open to His response and accept it with gladness and thanksgiving because any gift from God is precious and holy — as was His son.